andreasabel/inCode/entry/introduction-to-singletons-3.md

     absurd :: forall a.
 Void -> a
     ```

-    If you have a `Void`, you can make a value of any type![^6]
+    If you have a `Void`, you can make a value of any type![^7]

-3. (This next one is a little hard, and is only tangentially related to
+3. (This next one is fairly difficult compared to the others, and is only
-    singletons, so feel free to skip it!)
+    tangentially related to singletons, so feel free to skip it!)

     Type-level predicates are logical constructs, so we should be able to define
     concepts like "and" and "or" with them.